 Education and Experience

-Mike's theological work has included talks on Augustine of Hippo, Reconciliation in Northern Ireland, the Principle of Subsidiarity and Pius XII, and Catholic Social Teaching and Healthcare.
-Additionally, he has co-presented on technology in the classroom ("Sandwich Your Student Learning with Tech") at the 2014 Mylan Pharmacy School Retreat (Oglebay Resort, Wheeling, WV).
-Mike continues work on his dissertation, a project focused on postmodern ecclesiology and Continental Philosophy, while balancing life as a father of an active young boy.
+Mike's theological work has included talks on Augustine of Hippo, Gianni Vattimo, Reconciliation in Northern Ireland, the Principle of Subsidiarity and Pius XII, and Catholic Social Teaching and Healthcare.
+He is the author of two book reviews featured in Religious Studies Review (June and September 2015).
+Additionally, he has co-presented on technology in the classroom ("Sandwich Your Student Learning with Tech") at the 2014 Mylan Pharmacy School Retreat (Oglebay Resort, Wheeling, WV) and at the American Academy of Religion's 2015 annual conference in Atlanta, GA.
+Mike continues work on his dissertation, a project focused on postmodern ecclesiology and Continental Philosophy, while balancing life as a father of an active young boy and a young inquisitive daughter.